dbhinton/checkers-app/README.md

 It is positioned so that each player has a light square on the right side corner.

-24 alternating light and dark pieces.
+24 light and dark pieces.

 ### Game Play